 Syrups are very versatile, they make a great warming drink, can be drizzled over ice-cream or pancakes or added to smoothies or even sauces.Take a Spoonful over porridge or in yogurt in morning.
 This is my favourite winter syrup.
 Great added to a hot port, guaranteed to cheer you up when the chills threaten.

-I usually add cloves and cinnamon bark to the mix to give it extra warmth, you could try organic lemon juice and zest or organic orange jest
+I usually add cloves and cinnamon bark or star anise to the mix to give it extra warmth, you could try organic lemon juice and zest or organic orange jest

 Saucepan, stainless steel if you have.